gigi199596/game-of-life/README.md

 You can download the <tt>.jar</tt> file directly with this link: [http://algs4.cs.princeton.edu/code/algs4.jar](http://algs4.cs.princeton.edu/code/algs4.jar). <br>
 All the informations about the API can be found here: [StdDraw javadoc](http://introcs.cs.princeton.edu/java/stdlib/javadoc/StdDraw.html). <br>
 #How to use the game?
+1. load the library <tt>algs4.jar</tt>
-1. compile the file with <tt>javac GameOfLife.java</tt>
+2. compile the file with <tt>javac GameOfLife.java</tt>
-2. run the game with <tt>java GameOfLife</tt>
+3. run the game with <tt>java GameOfLife</tt>
-3. A window appear, click on a cell in the grid to get it alive.
+4. A window appear, click on a cell in the grid to get it alive.
 Click again to kill it, she will disappear
-4. press ENTER to run the game
+5. press ENTER to run the game
-5. click on the cross in the upper right corner to close the window when you are done
+6. click on the cross in the upper right corner to close the window when you are done
-6. pressing SPACE while the game is running freeze cells
+7. pressing SPACE while the game is running freeze cells

 # Le Jeu De La Vie
 ## Un étrange jeu de cellules